phetdam/kenkyusha_proj/doc/config_format.md

 ]
 ```

-## An example
+## A full example

 The following JSON object, when placed into a JSON file, is a valid configuration file.
+You may wish to copy and paste the example below and edit the fields as necessary to facilitate the writing of your own configuration files.

 ```json
 {